Electrostatics/electrostatics.github.io/support/index.md

 	<h5>Software Registration</h5>
 	<p>This site aims to be a comprehensive guide to APBS and PDB2PQR.
 Before beginning, please make sure to support the APBS/PDB2PQR team by <a href="https://docs.google.com/forms/d/1CsftV09vLGIxeMHwevGy8SDVYKoihs8EWLNjsbjxIRw/viewform">registering for an account</a>.</p>
 	<p>Creating an account will also allow you to create posts and comment in <a href="https://groups.google.com/forum/#!forum/apbs-users">our forum</a>.</p>
+	For users without Google access please use <a href="http://sourceforge.net/p/apbs/mailman/apbs-users/">this link</a> to access the forum.</p>
 </div>